Create a Task

 Add participants by role:

-- the creator defines the result and accepts the work;
+- the task requester defines the result and accepts the work;

 - the assignee leads the task to the result;